ff-kbu/supernode-cgi/README.md

 Configuration
 ----------------
 A template is provided.
-Use it:
+And adjust the different stanzas according to your needs:

 <code>mkdir -p /etc/supernode-cgi/</code>

-<code>cp etc/config.template /usr/local/etc/supernode-cgi/config</code>
+<code>cp ./supernode-cgi/etc/config.template /etc/supernode-cgi/config</code>

-And adjust the different stanzas according to your needs.
+Assuming, that the git-repo is cloned to ./supernode-cgi.

 cgi-lib/batdata.cgi